 A generation later, the Eagle Squadrons of the UK’s Royal Air Force (RAF) were formed with volunteer pilots from the United States in the early days of the Second World War.

-Many of the early recruits had actually headed to Europe to fight for Finland against the Soviet Union in the Winter War.
 However, when the conflict ended in early 1940, those men opted to join the RAF.

 Germany’s Condor Legion also served with the Nationalist force during the Spanish-Civil War, and it was there that they honed the tactics that were used in the early stages of World War II.